U.S.News & World Report

 The Ohio State University Wexner Medical Center is the highest rated hospital in central Ohio in the "America's Best Hospitals" list by U.S.News & World Report.
 This year, we are ranked in five specialties and recognized as high-performing in eight others.

 Among public universities, The Ohio State University’s College of Medicine ranked 12th in the country on the 2015 U.S. News & World Report "America's Best Graduate Schools" list.
 Overall, the College of Medicine remains ranked as one of the top-40 medical schools in the nation.

 'Best Doctors in America'

-On the national Best Doctors Inc.'s "Best Doctors in America" list for 2010-2011, 87 percent were Ohio State faculty.
-A total of 483 out of 558 local physicians on the list practice either at The Ohio State University Wexner Medical Center's hospitals, Nationwide Children's Hospital, or as faculty members at other facilities.
-In fact, 65 more Ohio State-affiliated doctors made the list than the year before.
+On the national Best Doctors Inc.'s "Best Doctors in America" list for 2012-2013, 79 percent were Ohio State faculty.
+A total of 486 out of 612 local physicians on the list practice either at The Ohio State University Wexner Medical Center's hospitals, Nationwide Children's Hospital, or as faculty members at other facilities.

 Ohio State Among Top 10 in Nation for Quality Care